steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 ## What is a Modular Monolith/Modulith?

 In general, modular monoliths (in short: moduliths) are a software architecture pattern that wants to combine the benefits of monoliths and microservices {% cite Su2024 %}, {% cite Su2023 %}.
-Here, "monolith" means that the software is composed all in one piece—somehow like one "executable" or "runnable".
+Here, "monolith" or "monolithic" means that the software is composed all in one piece—somehow like one "executable" or "runnable".
 While previously tiering and layering (tiers such as application server or database; layers such as presentation, business, and data access layer) have been used in monolithic architectures, the basic idea of a modulith is now to structure a monolith into modules (modularization).

 Thereby, modularization is not a new concept in software architecture but in moduliths, modularization is key to being able to achieve maintainability by different teams in the monolith {% cite Su2024 %}, {% cite Su2023 %}.